 His other weakness is closely related.
 As one of the most experienced players on the team, Craft may often be looked to in order to provide a spark not only on the defensive end, but possibly on the offensive end as well.
 While DeShaun Thomas, Sam Thompson, and LaQuinton Ross might be more natural choices for that role, Craft may need to step up one game and help power the Buckeyes through on the offensive end.
 He has yet to really take over a game, allowing Jared Sullinger and William Buford to be the guys last year.
 He might not have that option this year if other players have an off game.

 Role for the team:

-There is no question about his role for the team this year, despite the questions that came up last year during the preseason.
-Aaron Craft is the point guard for this team, and that will not change any time soon.
-You could still see the possibility of Shannon Scott coming into the game along with Aaron Craft to give the Buckeyes a greater advantage in the passing game while maintaining Craft’s defensive presence.
-However, I believe we will only see that in select circumstances, most likely in situations where passing down to Amir Williams in the lane is especially challenging – perhaps against a competent 2-3 zone, or against Bill Carmody’s unusually well-planned defenses.
+There is no question about his role for the team this year – Aaron Craft is the point guard for this team, and that will not change any time soon.
+Shannon Scott will continued to come into the game along with Aaron Craft to give the Buckeyes a greater advantage in the passing game while maintaining Craft’s defensive presence.
+And Scott will have his minutes spelling Craft and keeping him fresh.

 As I said at the beginning, this is Aaron Craft’s team.
 He has played like a future leader in the past, and it’s time for him to play that role now.
 The only question is – will he step up and take it?